reorx/jsoncv/README.md

 jsoncv comes with an online editor that provides a graphical user interface for creating and editing your jsoncv data.
 Visit it at https://jsoncv.reorx.com/editor/.

-The Editor consists of three columns, from left to right:
+The Editor consists of three panes, from left to right:

 1. Sidebar